orikayton/my-first-project-on-stady/README.md

-# my-first-project-on-stady
-first product in SQL from my  stady create tables
+first product in SQL from my  stady - create tables